gruntwork-io/docs/_docs-sources/patcher/running-patcher/update.md

 ![Patcher Update screenshot showing dependency that has a breaking change next](/img/guides/stay-up-to-date/patcher/patcher-update-overview-breaking-change.png)

-If Patcher can update one or more usages of a module to a newer version, then Patcher shows the message "Hit <ENTER> to update all usages to the next safe version."
+If Patcher can update one or more usages of a module to a newer version, then Patcher shows the message "Hit «ENTER» to update all usages to the next safe version."

 ![Patcher Update screenshot showing dependency that can be updated](/img/guides/stay-up-to-date/patcher/patcher-update-overview-update-available.png)